hbctraining/scRNA-seq/lessons/04_SC_clustering_analysis.md

 <img src="../img/markers_erythrocytes.png" width="600">
 </p>

 There does not seem to be a cluster of erythrocytes, as the markers are spread around the different cell types.
-This is not a bad thing as the blood cells are often cell types to be excluded during the prep, since they are not often informative about the condition of interest.
+This is not a bad thing as the blood cells are often cell types to be excluded from the analysis, since they are not often informative about the condition of interest.

 Based on these results, we can associate clusters with the cell types.
 However, we would like to perform a deeper analysis using marker identification before performing a final assignment of the clusters to a cell type.